 Should you trust your first impression? - Peter Mende-Siedlecki Social psychology is a branch of psychology focused on the scientific study of how people think about and relate to one another.
 One of the core research areas within social psychology concerns the question of how we learn about and evaluate other people based on their behavior.
 Expanding on the theories of early pioneers like Solomon Asch, Fritz Heider, and Harold Kelley, social psychologists have identified consistent patterns that govern how form stable impressions of the people around us.
 For instance, research suggests that when learning about a person’s moral character, bad behavior weighs more heavily on our impressions than good behavior.
 However, when learning about a person’s abilities, achievement is more informative than failure.
 Much of this lesson is influenced by the research of psychologists like Susan Fiske, John Skowronski and Donal Carlston, and Bogdan Wojciszke.
-I’m currently a graduate student, working under the guidance of Dr. Selected References 1.
-2. 3.
-4. 5.
-6.

 Are We Having Fun Yet?
 Argentina is home to two amusement parks and one zoo where having fun means completely ignoring the voice in your head that says, “This is not normal.”
 I know this because I recently visited all three and returned home physically and mentally battered.
 Does a weekend spent ambling around a Christian “experience,” watching children pretend to run a government, and petting adult lions sound enticing to you?
 Tips & Links - Middle school student organizational and study skills curriculum At Tween Publishing, it’s our job to stay on top of college readiness issues, particularly as they relate to the Common Core and teaching at the middle level.
 Accordingly, we maintain a database of of research, articles, books, websites, studies – basically any information we come across that relates to college readiness programs, tools, and issues.
 We are happy to share our database with you.